 Business loans come in two forms – unsecured and secured.
 Unsecured loans do not require any form of collateral offering, which makes them riskier to the lender.
+A riskier loan for the lender always results in a higher interest rate for the borrower.
 Secured loans, on the other hand, come with collateral requirements, and the amount and type of collateral you’ll have to put up varies by the type of loan you select.
+This increases the borrower’s risk but also results in a lower interest rate.
+Borrowers who use collateral can typically command higher loan amounts.

 What is Commercial Lending Collateral?

-Commercial lending collateral describes an asset(s) that you put up as security when taking out a business loan.
+Commercial lending collateral describes any asset(s) that you put up as security when taking out a business loan.
 The assets provide an added layer of protection for the lender since they can recoup them if you fall behind on the loan payments to minimize financial losses.
+Lenders usually provide lower interest rates for loans with collateral since risk shifts to the buyer.

 Usual Types of Collateral for Business Loans

-Business equipment is another form of collateral lenders may accept.
+Business loans with equipment collateral are another popular choice that many lenders accept.
 However, keep in mind that you may not be able to access as much capital as you need due to the depreciation of your equipment’s value.
 Furthermore, the lender may be reluctant to accept the equipment because of the challenges associated with selling the asset if you fall behind on payments.
+Equipment is less liquid, and its value will decrease each year as it becomes older and better alternatives get released.

 If you have inventory or stock on hand, you may be able to use it as collateral.
 But, like business equipment, lenders might not accept it if the merchandise is difficult to resell.
 You should also consider the risk you’ll assume by putting it up for collateral if you fall on hard times, particularly if it’s the lifeblood of your business.

 You can sell the rights to your future invoices in exchange for cash in the short term.
-The upside is you can keep operations afloat, but there’s also a significant disadvantage – you’ll generally pay a hefty sum of interest or fees, which means you’ll technically make less money on the sale of those goods or services.
+The upside is you can keep operations afloat.
+Still, there’s also a significant disadvantage – you’ll generally pay a hefty sum of interest or fees, which means you’ll technically make less money on the sale of those goods or services.
+Nevertheless, invoice factoring is one of the few ways to raise capital without getting into debt.
+You don’t have to worry about making monthly payments, but you won’t have as much incoming revenue since you sold the invoices.

 Using cash as collateral can unlock competitive financing opportunities for your business.
 Still, you risk losing a sizable portion of your reserves immediately if you fail to repay what you owe.